COVID-19 Update on University-Related Travel

 Students on certain study abroad programs and noncredit group travel sponsored by colleges and departments will automatically have CISI.

-Faculty and staff (and dependents) are required to purchase CISI coverage.
-A self-enrollment form and rates can be found here.
+Faculty and staff are required to purchase CISI coverage.

 If you are extending your travel for personal travel, you may extend your CISI coverage.
 However, CISI insurance will not cover exclusively personal trips, but you are advised to secure such coverage.

-While traveling, use the CISI portal for resources and information or to request assistance.
+While traveling, use the CISI portal for policy brochures, resources, information or to request assistance.
 Download the CISI to your smartphone for convenient access.

 International SOS is an assistance program or concierge service for UT faculty, staff, and students who sign up through the international travel registry.
 International SOS is not an insurance but provides medical and security advice, referrals, and emergency evacuation services to eligible university travelers abroad.